 Below are Lean Six Sigma success stories in the Financial Services industry organized alphabetically.
 For success stories in other industries, please visit our Lean Six Sigma Success Stories page.

 The operational performance of a business is the result of the performance of its processes in a coherent value chain delivering what customers want.
-A process focus in a business allows it to be tuned up, maximising opportunities and eliminating non-value added activities, with or without changing IS support.
+A process focus in a business allows it to be tuned up, maximizing opportunities and eliminating non-value added activities, with or without changing IS support.

 Bank of America